ipfs/ipfs-blog/src/_blog/2023-01-26-announcing-durin.md

 ## The Future

 Durin is an experiment in learning how to expose and integrate IPFS features into mobile operating systems in ways which align optimally with those environments.
+We're trying out variety of ideas from contacts integration, photo sync & backup, filecoin storage, peer to peer bluetooth connectivity.

 We'd love to hear your ideas and feedback, and have you participate!

 * [ipfs-shipyard/durin on Github](https://github.com/ipfs-shipyard/durin)
 * [HackMd project document](https://hackmd.io/XtxGZoxqQ46X1GO7srrhMQ)
 * [Feedback link](https://github.com/ipfs-shipyard/durin/issues)

 Join the #browsers-and-platforms channel which is bridged across the [Filecoin Slack](https://filecoin.io/slack/), [IPFS Discord](https://discord.gg/vZTcrFePpt) and [Element/Matrix](https://matrix.to/#/#browsers-and-standards:ipfs.io).

+## Shoutout

+Shout out to [Trigram](https://www.trigram.co/) for continued work on Durin.

+## See You Soon!

+The next [IPFS Thing](https://2023.ipfs-thing.io/) is rapidly approaching, April 15th-19th, in Brussels.
+As a community, we'll be using that opportunity to share, discuss, and blaze forward with many new IPFS capabilities and implementations.